vitoriacquadros/supervision_auto/README.md

-# supervision_auto
+## Supervisory System

-Development of a supervisory system with embedded hardware for the Industrial Automation course
+# Development of a supervisory system with embedded hardware for the Industrial Automation course